sirolf-otrebla/CompositeNet/README.md

 - PlyFile
 - H5py

-All these dependencies can be install via `conda install <package>` when using a conda environment.
+All these dependencies can be installed via `conda install <package>` when using a conda environment.

 ## Nearest neighbor module
 We use the same NN module used in *ConvPoint*.